Skip to main content

 In general, animals are not permitted in University buildings with the exception of special-purpose animals:

-• In accordance with applicable federal and state law, service animals are permitted access to all areas of campus to which their owners otherwise are permitted access.
+• In accordance with applicable federal and state law, service animals are permitted access to all areas of campus to which their owners otherwise are permitted access, except for certain safety-sensitive areas.
+Students, especially those who live on campus, are strongly encouraged to register their service animals with the Office of Accessibility Services.

 • In accordance with federal law, WVU students or employees with a disability are permitted to have an emotional support animal within their residence hall, apartment or other University housing.
 However, the individual first must receive approval from the from the Office of Accessibility Services .